dbca-wa/sdis/docs/source/maintainer_docs.rst

 Deploy
 ------

-* Open Rancher UI and edit the UAT config for SDIS workload to the new version number.
+* Open Rancher UI and edit the UAT config for SPMS workload to the new version number.
   This will download the Docker image (which can take a few mins), then hot-swap the images.
 * Apply migrations if any through a shell on the respective workload with ``./manage.py migrate``.
 * Once running and tested, edit PROD.